 Founder and President

-Lisa is married to an educator, the parent of a fifth-grader and an eighth-grader, enjoys the Bar Method, loves music and the City of Chicago!
+Lisa is married to an educator, is the parent of two high-schoolers, and two dogs.
+She enjoys the Bar Method, loves music, and the City of Chicago!

 Paula Spring joins the team with many years of experience in education.
 Her roles have included elementary teacher, a consultant at a non-profit, adjunct professor at National-Louis University, instructional technology specialist, and most recently instructional coach.
 She earned a bachelor's degree at the University of Michigan, a master's degree in elementary education from Northwestern University, and a Certificate of Advanced Study from National-Louis University (Technology in Education).